pymupdf/PyMuPDF/docs/page.rst

          1. The method detects multiple insertions of the same image (like in above example) and will store its data only on the first execution.
 This is even true, if using the default ``xref=0``.

          2. The method cannot detect if the same image had already been part of the file before opening it.
-This type of situation can only be resolved by saving with ``garbage=4``.

          3. You can use this method to provide a background or foreground image for the page, like a copyright or a watermark.
-Please remember, that watermarks require a transparent image ...
+Please remember, that watermarks require a transparent image if put in foreground ...

          4. The image may be inserted uncompressed, e.g. if a *Pixmap* is used or if the image has an alpha channel.
 Therefore, consider using *deflate=True* when saving the file.
 In addition, there exist effective ways to control the image size -- even if transparency comes into play.
 Have a look at `this <https://pymupdf.readthedocs.io/en/latest/faq.html#how-to-add-images-to-a-pdf-page>`_ section of the documentation.